igor-sysoev/js-restaurant-page/README.md

 # js-restaurant-page

-Part of the Odin Project
+Part of the Odin Project JS track

-This one looks pretty bad.